hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/shell_review.md

 * Use `vim` to open `~/.bashrc`
 * Add the following line at the end of the file `export PATH=/n/app/bcbio/tools/bin:$PATH`
 * Save and quit out of `vim`

+### Resources on O2 and asking Slurm for them

+Finally, let's review some of the information for O2 and slurm in [these slides](https://hbctraining.github.io/Intro-to-rnaseq-hpc-salmon/lectures/HPC_intro_O2_review.pdf)

 ****